soderlind/mexp-23/README.md

 ## Description ##

-This plugin is an extension for [Media Exporer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
+This plugin is an extension for [Media Explorer](https://github.com/Automattic/media-explorer/) plugin that adds 23 Video service.
 This extension allows user to search vidoes from 23 Video by text and tag.

 **Development of this plugin is done [on GitHub](https://github.com/soderlind/mexp-23).
 Pull requests welcome.**

 ## Requirements and prerequisites ##

-Install and activate the [Media Exporer](https://github.com/Automattic/media-explorer/) plugin.
-You can use the MEXP 23 settings page (`Settings->23 Video`) to disable the services included with Media Exporer.
+Install and activate the [Media Explorer](https://github.com/Automattic/media-explorer/) plugin.
+You can use the MEXP 23 settings page (`Settings->23 Video`) to disable the services included with Media Explorer.

 ## Installation ##